 Here, we will discuss the General Parameters and the Load Parameters.
-The Speed Parameters are self-explanatory, as is the allocation of the Transporter to the network.
+The Speed Parameters are self-explanatory.
 The Offset Parameters will be dealt with in a later chapter, together with the Warehouse Atom.

-The General Parameters (see Picture 10-8) show no new functionality.
+The General Parameters show no new functionality, see Picture 11-8.
 However, it is important to know that the Send To Statement is performed via the output channels of the Destinator.